 In June 2016, we completed a public offering of 320,000 shares of Series A Preferred Stock.
 The Series A Preferred Stock has a liquidation preference of \$25.00 per share, an annual dividend rate of 9.00%, has no maturity date, but may be redeemed at the option of the Company at any time after June 8, 2021 or upon a change of control of the Company.
 The Series A Preferred Stock is not convertible into shares of our common stock, except in limited situations arising from a change in control of the Company in which event the conversion would be subject to a limit on the maximum number of shares of common stock to be issued, and is not anticipated to grant holders with voting control of our Board of Directors.
 The net proceeds to us, after deducting underwriting discounts and offering costs, totaled approximately \$6.8 million.
 We applied all net proceeds to amounts outstanding under the Credit Agreement.
-During the first quarter of fiscal 2018 we also issued 4,349 shares of Series A Preferred Stock under our ATM offering program.
-Net proceeds to us from these sales were approximately \$100,000.
-Annual dividend requirements for the Series A Preferred Stock total approximately \$782,000.
+During the three and six months ended July 31, 2017, we also issued 32,623 and 36,972 shares of Series A Preferred Stock under our ATM offering program, respectively (see footnote 9-Related Party Transaction).
+Net proceeds to us from these sales during the three and six months ended July 31, 2017 were approximately \$747,000 and \$774,000, respectively.
+Based on the Series A Preferred Stock outstanding at July 31, 2017, annual dividend requirements are approximately \$855,000.

 In connection with the temporary importation of our lease pool equipment into some countries, we are required to post import bonds with the customs authorities of that country.
 In addition, from time to time we are required to provide performance bonds related to the sale and delivery of new equipment, primarily by Seamap.
 These bonds are normally provided by insurance companies, surety companies or local banks.
 In some cases, the party issuing the bond requires that we post collateral to secure our obligations under the bonds.
-As of April 30, 2017, we had provided approximately \$403,000 of cash collateral to secure these obligations.
+As of July 31, 2017, we had provided approximately \$236,000 of cash collateral to secure these obligations.